I talk a lot about oral health. In fact, researching oral health is kind of a hobby of mine (I know, I know, really exciting hobby).

 Don’t get me wrong, I still think flossing is helpful, especially for removing food between teeth, but if it isn’t effective at actually removing the bacteria that causes tooth decay, I wanted to find something that did.

 Years ago, I found a company focused on doing just that.
 This company creates products designed to address the bacterial balance in the mouth and gently improve this while supporting teeth and gums.
-Check out this video series to help understand how.

 Why Oral Health Matters So Much